 4) When possible, I review the intern’s case notes to improve documentation and to monitor ethical compliance.

 6) I counsel and supervise from an educational perspective while using a variety of theories, including cognitive-behavioral and family systems.
-I see supervision as a collaborative effort and that interns are treated as equals.
+I see supervision as a collaborative effort where it is no longer a professor-student role, but more of a collegial, mentor/supervisor relationship.

 7) If desired, supervision includes counseling perspectives from a Christian viewpoint.